marcopennekamp/lore/specification/expressions.md

 - **`if` and `cond` expressions:** The conditions may *not* contain returns, but the bodies may.
 - **`while` and `for` expressions:** The conditions/extractors may *not* contain returns, but the bodies may.

-Anonymous function bodies may also not contain return expressions at this time, as the goal is to implement non-local returns.
-Allowing local returns now and changing their semantics later would break existing Lore code, so we are disallowing any returns inside anonymous functions.
+Lambda function bodies may also not contain return expressions at this time, as the goal is to implement non-local returns.
+Allowing local returns now and changing their semantics later would break existing Lore code, so we are disallowing any returns inside lambda functions.